Who We Are

 Lauren Ashley Blevins

 Lauren Blevins is a native of Columbia, Tennessee.
 Lauren went to Belmont University in Nashville, where she graduated with a bachelor's in business administration.
 During her early years at Belmont, Lauren decided to follow in her father's footsteps of service and currently serves as a licensed funeral director, a licensed crematory operator, and a certified celebrant.
-Her role as the Chief Operating Officer expanded her passion into cemetery, memorialization, planning in advance, and caring for pets.
+Her role as the Director of Operations expanded her passion into cemetery, memorialization, planning in advance, and caring for pets.

 Lauren has always had a passion for this industry and a love for technology and strives to continue to look for new ways to serve families in a more personal way.

 In 2013 she completed her Master's degree in business from Trevecca Nazarene University.
 Lauren is a current member of the board of directors for the International Cemetery, Cremation, and Funeral Association (ICCFA), The Past-President of the Southern Cemetery, Cremation, and Funeral Association (SCCFA), Past-President of The Cemetery Association of Tennessee (C.A.T), as well as a sitting member of the United Way Board of Maury County, The Youth Educational Foundation and The Maury Alliance.
 She also holds the title of Certified Cemetery and Funeral Executive issued by the ICCFA.

 Lauren speaks in various parts of the country within different organizations on subjects ranging from wow factors and motivational seminars, to the importance of pre-planning and relationship building.

 John A. Blevins